 Programme fee: £13,000

 We are currently offering a 10% Early Bird Discount to eligible professionals joining this programme.
+Apply and pay your first instalment by 31 October for January 2019 intake.
 To find out if you are eligible, please contact our Enrolment team.

 We offer a subsidised fee to students from certain countries: